Publishing Agreements Explained: Future Games & Exclusivity

 Contracts

-While most publishers will let a developer retain the intellectual property rights to the game, this does not mean that the developer is always fully free to make new video games within the franchise.
-Many video game publishing agreements include clauses that restrict how future games in the same franchisee can be developed or published.
+While most publishers will let a developer retain the intellectual property rights to the game, this does not While most publishers allow a developer to retain the intellectual property rights to the game, this does not automatically mean that the developer is free to create new video games within the same franchise.
+Many video game publishing agreements include clauses that restrict how future games, such as sequels, prequels, or spin-offs, can be developed or published.

 • The right of first negotiation